knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

  dd if=/dev/zero bs=1M count=16 of=16MBpadded.bin

-2.- We will need a new Uboot for our OpenWRT-dropbox-mini-router.
+2.- We will need a new Uboot for our Wireless attack gadget.
 (Thanks to Wert-Wert)

 Get it from this site
 https://disk.yandex.com/d/ubSsjNZU34Xk2L